lhorie/mithril-blog/articles/curry-flavored-promises.md

 Currying is a powerful technique that allows us to generalize and modularize our code, and then bring the pieces back together in a modular way.

-It is one of the ways to avoid callback hell (i.e. zig-zaggy-indentation code made up of deeply nested callbacks), while at the same time enumerating the types of operations present in your app in a way that is easy to find, read and organize.
+This is one of the ways to avoid callback hell (i.e. zig-zaggy-indentation code made up of deeply nested callbacks), while at the same time enumerating the types of operations present in your app in a way that is easy to find, read and organize.

 ---